Aberdare Leader 12th November 1910

 Serious Riots at Aberaman 60 people injured windows smashed

 On Thursday night stones were freely thrown and several windows were smashed.
-A huge stone was thrown the window into the shop of Mr Gwilym Evans, grocer at Cardiff Rd.
+A huge stone was thrown the window into the shop of Mr Gwilym Evans, a grocer at Cardiff Rd.
 Four valuable prize fowls were stolen from an outhouse in Belmont Terrace.

-The policemen ranged themselves in front of the power house and the other premises but very quickly they were made the object of a most hostile demonstration, and stones and other missiles were hurled at them in a reckless manner and with a total disregard to life and limb or property.
+The policemen ranged themselves in front of the powerhouse and the other premises but very quickly they were made the object of a most hostile demonstration, and stones and other missiles were hurled at them in a reckless manner and with a total disregard to life and limb or property.

 The strikers climbed over a fence, and, with what object they had in view can only be conjectured, set fire to some straw which was stored in a railway wagon.
 This very quickly became a huge conflagration, but it was soon put out although it smoldered for hours.

-The police played a water hose on the strikers, but they had to abandon this method of dealing with the crowd, as it had very little effect on them.
+The police played a water hose on the strikers, but they had to abandon this method of dealing with the crowd, as it had very-little effect on them.
 Fusillades of stones were again hurled against the police and many were injured Inspector Rees of Llandaff and Sergeant Griffiths of Barry Dock and two other Constables being seriously hurt, more particularly the former who suffered a severe gash in the face.

-Seeing that the demonstrators were in a ugly mood, the police had to resort to more severe measures, and they were compelled to charge the crowd with drawn truncheons.
+Seeing that the demonstrators were in an ugly mood, the police had to resort to more severe measures, and they were compelled to charge the crowd with drawn truncheons.
 These methods proved successful, and the crowd dispersed in all directions, hundreds running along the railway line and others down the canal bank.

 Scenes of a remarkable nature were witnessed on the canal bank, in consequence of the stampede many were jostled into the canal, but they struggled back on to the bank.
-It is stated that about 60 strikers were more or less injured.
+It is stated that about 60 strikers were more-or-less injured.
 One person had his hand seriously burnt by contact with a live electrical wire, while another fractured his leg.
 The injuries of most of the others consisted of serious wounds to the head.